 4 oz. broken molasses cookies

 In a medium mixing bowl, mix pumpkin, cinnamon and ginger until combined.
-In a smaller mixing bowl, beat 1/2 c. sugar with a handheld mixer until soft peaks form.
-Gently fold whipped cream mixture into pumpkin mixture.
-In an
+In a smaller mixing bowl, beat 1/2 c.

 To assemble: Place half broken cookies into the bottom of each serving container(makes about 4).
 Drizzle about 1 T. rum mixture onto cookies.
 Add pumpkin filling on top of cookies, then top with two additional broken cookies.
 Drizzle 1 T. rum mixture onto these cookies as well.
 Top with the remainder of pumpkin filling.
 Dollop mascarpone topping onto pumpkin filling and spread evenly.
 Refrigerator for at least 4 hours (can be made one day ahead).
 Sprinkle with pumpkin pie spice prior to serving.

 Chef Jim Baley -- The Yankee Chef -- is a noted food columnist, cookbook author and the foremost New England Food Historian.
 He is a third generation chef and historian and lives in Maine with his wife and four children.
 He welcomes feedback at firstname.lastname@example.org.